madetech/blog/posts/planning-is-hard-can-we-do-kanban-instead.md

 ## Ceremonious planning

 Traditional (software) project management usually centers around some kind of ceremony when it comes to planning.
 This can result in situations where the granularity of planning can be too much, or the decision framework it provides is there to control change to a plan made in a previous planning session.

-A good litmus is that when a lot of your planning artefacts are going unused during development, or need to be reworked then it is likely that you are over-planning.
-You should explore more lightweight alternatives.

 This type of environment leads to progressively decreasing productivity.
 What the business wants to receive is prevented by the same framework that is supposed to aid it.

+If a lot of your planning artefacts are going unused during development or need to be reworked entirely, then it is likely that you are over-planning.

 Typically ceremonious planning leads to an environment where teams only communicate once per week (or month/quarter), and they are attempting to plan the entire week ahead.